Please refer to the attachment below for the printable version which includes pictures:

 We encourage children to cycle to school, and we have a cycle shed where bicycles can be left during the day.
 However, we cannot accept liability for any loss, and recommend that all bicycles are locked when left on the school premises.
 Children should wear a cycle helmet at all times when riding to school.

-Polo shirts, sweatshirts and cardigans with the school logo can be purchased from the school office, or ordered online via the ScoPay App.
+Sweatshirts and cardigans with the school logo can be purchased from the school office.
+All can be ordered online via the ScoPay App.

 Shoes - these should be of a traditional nature with heels no greater than 2cm.
 For health and safety reasons flip flops, sandals, backless shoes and heels higher than 2cm are not allowed.
 Plain black trainers are allowed.